 Students must independently research and obtain the appropriate visa required to undertake an unpaid fellowship in the host country.
-Students should contact the IHRP regarding visa concerns if they or their host organisation feel that obtaining the appropriate visa would unnecessarily jeopardize their safety or security (for example, due to restrictions on human rights work in the host country).
+Students should contact the IHRP regarding visa concerns if they or their host organization feel that obtaining the appropriate visa would unnecessarily jeopardize their safety or security (for example, due to restrictions on human rights work in the host country).

-Fellows are required to complete brief mid-summer and final reports, which may be posted online on the IHRP website.
+Fellows are required to complete brief mid-summer reports (student-initiated fellows only) and final publishable reports, on the impact of their fellowship.
+These reports may be posted online on the IHRP website and/or shared with donors and or partner organizations where appropriate.
 Upon return, fellows are given the opportunity to share their experiences with the law school community and prospective fellows in a variety of ways.
 Students will be asked to contribute to a Rights Review article (which may also be featured in Ultra Vires).
 Students may also be asked to attend and participate in faculty events, depending on the subject matter of their fellowship.